Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Oktober 2024 05.24.38 UTC
+- WIB: Sabtu, 5 Oktober 2024 06.22.54 UTC
-- WITA: Sabtu, 5 Oktober 2024 06.24.38 UTC
+- WITA: Sabtu, 5 Oktober 2024 07.22.54 UTC
-- WIT: Sabtu, 5 Oktober 2024 07.24.38 UTC
+- WIT: Sabtu, 5 Oktober 2024 08.22.54 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational